-- a.
-The following candidates are exempted from the English language test requirement: - 1) Students with a bachelor's degree from a Dutch university - 2) Students with a VWO diploma or VWO English certificate - 3) Students with an HBO (University of Applied Sciences) degree from a degree programme taught entirely in English - 4) Students who hold the nationality of one of the following countries: USA, UK, Ireland, Australia, New Zealand or Canada - b.
-Sufficient competence in the English language can be demonstrated by passing one of the following tests: - 1) TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90 - 2) IELTS (academic version) with an overall band score of at least 6.5 - 3) Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180. - c.
-If a bridging programme needs to be completed before a candidate can be admitted to a master's programme, the certificate should be obtained before the start of the bridging programme.
+The following candidates are exempt from passing a Dutch language test:

+- Holders of a Bachelor's degree from a Dutch university or university of applied sciences; - Holders of a pre-university (VWO) diploma or certificate in Dutch. - 2.
+English language requirements for candidates for the English language Master's degree programme An adequate command of spoken and written English can be demonstrated by successfully passing one of the following tests: - A Test of English as a Foreign Language internet-Based Test (TOEFL iBT) with an overall band score of at least 100 and a minimum score of 22 for each section. - An International English Language Testing System (IELTS) (academic version) with an overall band score of at least 7.0 and a minimum score of 6.5 for each section. - Cambridge Assessment English: - > C1 Advanced (Certificate of Advanced English) with an overall score of at least 185. - C2 Proficiency (Certificate of Proficiency in English) with a total score of 185.

+If a bridging programme has to be followed before admission is possible to the Master's degree programme, the certificate must be obtained before the start of the bridging programme.
+Certificates older than two years will not be accepted.